Do we need Etiquette on the Tube?

 Not impressed; I was so appalled I didn’t know how to react.
 What is the etiquette in this situation, I wondered?
 Should I call them out?

-Comfort them by letting them know that they can flick yoghurt all over my suit jacket anytime?
+Comfort them by saying sorry? as though its OK to flick yogurt all over my suit jacket anytime.
 Do you smile and pretend it never happened.

 Or do what comes naturally?
 My reaction was honest.
 The horror in my face spoke so loudly, words could never have done the look justice.